-Coarctation of the aorta is a narrowing, or constriction, in a portion of the aorta.
-The condition forces the heart to pump harder to get blood through the aorta and on to the rest of the body.
+Coarctation of the aorta is a narrowing (constriction) in a part of the body's main artery (aorta).
+The heart must pump more forcefully to send blood through the aorta and on to the rest of the body.

 Products & Services